paramsen/root.paramsen.com/README.md

 And we're up!
 Without Ansible this would take ~2 hours for this system, with more than 50 tasks to execute.
 Manually.
 Whew!
 _If you were to run this, you'd need to create your own ./prod/vars/private.yml files (without .template.) and use your own Ansible inventory for your server IPs!_

+## Continous Integration: Deployment
+Deployment is automated with Ansible as well.

+    ~> ansible-playbook prod/deploy/deploy_containers.yml
+    # Pulls latest changes from repo, rebuilds docker containers and starts them with the latest code

+_We just deployed 3 docker containers remotely with one command 🤓_

 ## Run local [dev]: First start instructions
     ~> cd ./dev
     ~> vagrant up